top of page

 If a full-grown adult newbie (never used a computer) were sat in front of a PC or Mac and given minimal instruction, s/he would be equally flummoxed.
 But that doesn't happen much these days.
 Nearly all adults today have used computers for years.
 The only real newbies today are little kids and they'll readily learn whatever you put in front of them, including Linux by the way.

-Getting the most from your computer, PC or Mac, requires understanding the following to be fully functional.
+Getting the most from your computer, PC or Mac, requires understanding the following to be functional.
 This is just a partial list.

 • What files are and how they work